-The tall towers, plush neighbourhoods and Royal-looking thoroughfares tell only half the story about the capital city.
-Every summer, there are chagrins related to the lack of access to pure water.
-Apart from the deteriorating air quality index, the paucity of affordable and unadulterated drinking water options in the public places was a canker on the image of the city that was rapidly embracing modernization to strengthen its position as a sustainable business centre.
-The authorities sprung into action by installing traditional drinking water facilities in popular public places.
+The authorities at Delhi Jal Board sprang into action by installing traditional drinking water facilities in popular public places.
 However, there were no significant changes.
-Happy respite came in the form of ‘Water ATMs’ (water vending machines).
+Much needed respite came in the form of ‘Water ATMs’.
 Equipped with state-of-the-art technology and based on the principle of simple set-up, this eco-friendly and cost-effective solution soon became Delhi’s biggest weapon against pure water crisis.
-More than 1000 Water ATMs were installed across multiple locations in Delhi.
-Water ATMs were installed in bus depots and other public properties.
+Water ATMs have been installed in bus depots and other public properties.
 The Delhi Transport Corporation (DTC) and the Government of NCT, Delhi initiated many mass water vending machine installation systems throughout the city.

 Water Vending Machines: A Crucial Element of the Smart City Blueprint

-India’s urban scene is expected to undergo a sea change in the future with multiple smart city projects expected to take off over the upcoming years.
-The concept of water ATM can play a critical role in water supply management for these young cities.
+India’s urban setup is expected to undergo a sea of change in the future with multiple smart city projects expected to take off over the next few years.
+The concept of water ATMs can play a critical role in water supply management for these young cities.
 However, urban players need to choose the right solutions for installation.